nkern/nkern.github.io/_posts/2024-04-20-grfs_and_ffts.md

 </p>
 </figure>

+Figure 4 shows the resulting estimated power spectrum from our GRF (black), compared against our input analytic power spectrum curve (green), showing good agreement between the two!
+Next, we will repeat this process while varying the size of the box and of the voxel volume to ensure we can still correctly estimate the power spectrum of the field.

 ## 3. Ensuring invariance with respect to box size
 ---

 Now we want to ensure that the computed power spectrum of the field is indeed the same regardless of the size of the box we use to take the FFT and the spacing of the voxels (i.e. the voxel volume).
-Also related is the usage of any tapering (or windowing) functions applied to the real space box before taking the Fourier transform  (which modulates the effective volume of the box).
+Also related is the application of any tapering (aka windowing or apodization) functions applied to the real space box before taking the Fourier transform  (which modulates the effective volume of the box).

-**Different sized boxes** -- first let's look at running our GRF power spectrum code through the same simulated box, but now having modulated the size of the box and the volume of the voxels.
+**Different sized boxes** -- first let's look at running our GRF power spectrum code through the same simulated box, but now having changed the size of the box and/or the volume of the voxels.
 We will look at three cases

 * Take a quadrant of the original box (i.e. smaller box size)
-* Take every other voxel along x,y,z (i.e. making the voxels twice as long and eight times as large)
+* Take every other voxel along x,y,z (i.e. making the voxels eight times as large)
 * A mix of both of these

 <details open>